North Water's BA tow system.

 BA Systems

-Several manufacturers are producing tow systems that mount on the chest harness of a BA – see the Knoydart site for some illustrations although of course other retailers can supply similar systems.
-The picture below shows one by North Water and they say that it’s “12 feet of line” so you’ve got 4 meters or so plus the cows-tail attachment.
+Several manufacturers are producing tow systems that mount on the chest harness of a BA – the picture below shows one by North Water and they say that it’s “12 feet of line” so you’ve got 4 meters or so plus the cows-tail attachment.

 ~ The UK Rivers Guidebook and UK Sea Kayak Guidebook Websites, the home of UK paddling on the Net ~